vedanshusingh01/Firewall/README.md

 - **Packet Filtering**: Implements simple filtering logic to allow connections only from specified IP addresses and ports.
 - **Logging**: Outputs connection events and filtering decisions to standard output for monitoring and debugging purposes.

+## Acknowledgments

+Special thanks to Syed Farheen for their assistance and collaboration in developing this firewall project.
+Their insights and support were invaluable in shaping the implementation and ensuring its functionality.

+## Contributing

+Contributions from Syed Farheen were crucial to the development of this project.

 ## Requirements

 - Python 3.x